How to Find the Perfect Shop Space

 You want your business to be successful, and growth is a huge marker of that success.
 You don’t want to outgrow your location before the lease is up.
 Ending a lease early may still leave you on the hook for rent payments.
 If you believe you have growth potential and you’ve created a plan to scale your business, pick a location that will be able to accommodate your scaling plan for the duration of the lease.

 You might find a place that’s priced perfectly, but that price doesn’t account for the things you’ll need to modify.
 If you want to repaint, replace the flooring, install new electrical outlets or plumbing, and lavishly furnish it, you’re going to be spending a lot.
 Before you sign a lease, make sure you know how much money it’s going to take to make the location match your vision.

 Negotiate Your Lease

 Most people don’t realize that leases can be negotiated.
 You don’t need to take everything at face value.
 If you have changes or compromises you want to make, negotiate this upfront.
 Anything from monthly rent to what party is responsible for which aspects of maintenance, make sure you express those concerns.
 Don’t walk away from a lease before you take a shot at modifying it to better suit your needs.

 Though it may seem stressful on the surface, opening up your own shop is one of the most exciting experiences of your life.
 As long as you’re patient and thorough during the process, everything will work out in the end.

-Are you opening up shop?
+Are you opening up a shop?

 Let us know in the comments!
 Tell us about your new shop and share your tips with the community.
-Also, try our barber app risk free!
+Also, try our barber app risk-free!